 If an interview is conducted, the right to appeal must be discussed with the individual.
 In addition, individuals are notified of appeal rights by statements included on the ABD and MAGI application forms and on all notices.
 A hearings pamphlet is included with adverse action notices informing individuals of the right to appeal and other information about the hearings process.
-These pamphlets are also available for distribution in regional offices.
+These pamphlets are also available for distribution in regional offices and published on Division of Medicaid website.